Instrukcje konfiguracji¶

 With debug mode on, Django stores all executed queries and shows users backtraces of errors, which is not desired in a production setup.

-Prawidłowe konfigurowanie administratorów#
+Prawidłowe konfigurowanie administratorów¶

-Set the correct admin addresses to the ADMINS setting to defining who will receive e-mails in case something goes wrong on the server, for example:
+e-mails in case something goes wrong on the server, for example:

 ADMINS = (("Your Name", "your_email@example.com"),)

-Ustaw prawidłową domenę strony#
+Ustaw prawidłową domenę strony¶

-Adjust site name and domain in the admin interface, otherwise links in RSS or registration e-mails will not work.
-This is configured using SITE_DOMAIN which should contain site domain name.
+Adjust site name and domain in the admin interface, otherwise links in RSS or

 Zmienione w wersji 4.2: Prior to the 4.2 release the Django sites framework was used instead, please see The „sites” framework.

-Prawidłowa konfiguracja HTTPS#
+Prawidłowa konfiguracja HTTPS¶

 It is strongly recommended to run Weblate using the encrypted HTTPS protocol.
-After enabling it, you should set ENABLE_HTTPS in the settings:

 ENABLE_HTTPS = True